-Study Abroad in Chile
+Study Abroad and Volunteering in Chile

 Learning Acceptance of New Ideas

-del Mar, Chile with a six-month volunteer preschool teacher position.
+del Mar, Chile, with a six-month volunteer preschool teacher position.
 The job provided for room and partial board but no monetary compensation.
-When funds began to run low and I searched for alternate sources of income and put an advertisement for English classes in the local Sunday paper.
-Much to my astonishment my phone rang constantly for next two weeks.
-A simple and easy trip to the local newspaper office granted me steady classes for the next five months.
-I was even contracted to translate a love letter for a Chilean man who had become enamored with an American woman whom he had met over his summer holidays.
-At first I declined, worried that I would not be able to effectively translate his Spanish, but after his persistent reassurance I gave in, realizing that it was still the willingness to try that is the most important in all of this.
+When funds began to run low, I searched for alternate sources of income.
+I put an advertisement for English classes in the local Sunday paper.
+Much to my astonishment, my phone rang constantly for the next two weeks.
+A simple and easy trip to the local newspaper office blessed me with steady classes for the next five months.
+I was even contracted to translate a love letter for a Chilean man who had become enamored with an American woman he met over his summer holidays.
+At first, I declined, worried that I could not translate his Spanish effectively.
+However, after his persistent reassurance, I gave in, realizing that the willingness to try was still the most important thing in the situation.

 Even more astonishing was the life at the Preschool that taught me things I had never dreamed of.
 I taught cartwheels and Ballet, ceramics, painting, and reading and writing to Chilean kids aged 2-6 in an English immersion setting four days a week.
 That experience provided the realization that I had finally internalized my philosophy of avoiding the "frog in the well" syndrome.
 As Africa was the topic of the month in the science room, the head teacher asked me to incorporate some of its culture into my gym classes.
 So, after a bit of web research and some informational videos, I pumped up the volume and taught them everything I knew about Afro-Brazilian dance.
 While my moves were novice at best, the experience taught me that if I can get a group of 3-year-olds to shake their bodies in unison to tribal dance music, I can do just about anything.